adambx/py-http-log-server/README.md

+# prologue

+This script was developed with the collaboration of ChatGPT and is the result of a conversation that lasted 53 prompts and produced over 150 lines of dialogue.
+The conversation took 4-5 hours of human time to reach the final version of the script and its associated documentation.
 # logserver.py Documentation

-This documentation provides information on how to use the `logserver.py` Python script to serve log files and their server-sent events streams via HTTP.

-This script was developed with the collaboration of ChatGPT and is the result of a conversation that lasted 53 prompts and produced over 150 lines of dialogue.
-The conversation took approximately 1 hour, and the CPU time used by the Python interpreter was about 0.03 seconds.

 The `logserver.py` script is used to serve contents of logfiles and provide a landing page with a dynamically updated text field containing the contents of the logfile.

-The documentation was generated fully by ChatGPT.

 ## Usage